 Most recently, working with colleagues both in the Art department and in History and Anthropology, I have developed this topic into a full-fledged, interdisciplinary academic program: Colgate students can now minor in Museum Studies.
 In the academic year 2017-18, I will have the honor of serving as the Gretchen Hoadley Burke '81 Endowed Chair in Regional Studies, which I will use to strengthen professional and curricular ties between Colgate and the many museums and historical sites in central New York.

-Another recent (and ongoing) project that blurs the boundaries between my teaching and my research concerns a group of twenty late antique Egyptian limestone reliefs.
+One recent (and ongoing) project that illustrates how all these various themes come together in my teaching and scholarship concerns a group of twenty late antique Egyptian limestone reliefs.
 They were donated to Colgate's Picker Art Gallery by an alumnus in two batches, one in 1966 and the other in the 1982.
 These reliefs, most of which depict pairs of animals frolicking among spiraling vine-scrolls, lack any information about their findspot.
 What, if anything, can we, as students of the past, say about these works?
 How far can connoisseurship get us?
 Should we even be studying these objects, thereby valorizing the practices of the art market that delivered them to our door, stripped of all of the archaeological context that might have helped us understand their ancient symbolism and function?
 How can we be sure they aren't forgeries?
-These issues and many others were explored by the students in my ARTS 481 seminar, who put their findings up on a website.
-I also wrote a piece about the course for the Colgate Scene, our alumni magazine.
+These issues and many others were explored by the students in my ARTS 481 seminar, who put their findings up on a website